Leek Golf Club, where the Club supports the members and the members support the Club

 Leek Golf Club has been awarded "Golf Mark" status, a national accreditation for the provision of beginner friendly facilities.

 Leek Golf Club prides itself on being a successful well-managed club.

 Financial stability and continued success of the club is achieved through sound prudent financial management to ensure that running costs are met without reliance on loan or overdraft facilities.
 A consistent approach to management of the club is maintained through a documented structure of protocols and procedures.

 Leek Golf Club is registered as a Community Amateur Sports Club (CASC) and so its future as a golf club is protected.

-Your Committee prides itself on an open, transparent and consistent approach to management.
+Your Board is keen to offer an open, transparent, and consistent approach to management.
 Notes of management meetings are posted and circulated to members through the club's website.
 Feedback from members and visitors is encouraged and publicised openly, whether favourable or not.
 All complaints are regarded as an opportunity for improvement.
-When appropriate members' views are invited before final decisions are taken and members’ forums have been introduced to ensure two way communication.
+When appropriate, members' views are invited before final decisions are taken and members’ forums have been introduced to ensure two way communication.

-Your Committee believes that the above vision accords with the majority view and trusts that members are re-assured as to the future direction and success of Leek Golf Club.
+Your Board believes that the above vision accords with the majority view and trusts that members are re-assured as to the future direction and success of Leek Golf Club.

-Your Committee cannot guarantee to get everything right first time but promises to try.
+Your Board cannot guarantee to get everything right first time but promises to try.

-Any comments, suggestions or additions will be well received and much appreciated by your Committee.
+Any comments, suggestions or additions will be well received and much appreciated by your Board.